Decade 1740-1749

 Being a foreigner in this big city in perpetual transformation, he did not try to express the atmosphere of remote districts and focused on a limited number of topics including the banks of the Thames and the great plaza of St. James's Park in Westminster.

 The view of the Horse Guards across St. James's is one of his masterpieces by its monumental size, 117 x 236 cm.
-This oil on canvas was sold for £ 10M including premium by Christie's on April 15, 1992.
+This oil on canvas was sold for £ 10M by Christie's on April 15, 1992.
 It is currently on long-term loan to the Tate Gallery by the Andrew Lloyd Webber Foundation.
 The image is shared by Wikimedia.

 Canaletto displays the old red brick building of the Horse Guards.
 Two sketches that have been preserved assess that the artist had been appealed by the announcement of the imminent destruction of the building in 1749.
 The oil on canvas was probably painted in May or June 1749 and was certainly the view of St. James's Park advertised by the artist in July 1749 as a demonstrator of his art for his visitors.